 As Tourism Tasmania believe and promote, we ventured Behind the Scenery and enjoyed a little retail therapy at Willow Court in New Norfolk.
 We also stopped for a delicious lunch at The Possum Shed in Westerway (and we can tell you, that place is awesome in every way!)
 We saw the Platypus Power Station near Ellendale, the start of a private riverside walk to a waterfall.
 We drove across Meadowbank Lake; then via Hamilton to the fishing platform at Windsor Corner, before returning to Hobart along the Derwent River.

 Can we show you a few pictures from our drive to the Derwent Valley?
 It’s just like a slide-show night with our friends!
-If you’re keen to know more details about anything shown, we’ll gladly supply additional information.
+If you’re keen to know more details, we’ll gladly supply additional information.
 It will be totally free of charge as always, and it may lead to another Think Tasmania feature article about this region.
 Just leave a comment below and we’ll answer the best way we can.
 And we can always enlist the help of our Facebook friends with a forum question if need be.